thma/LtuPatternFactory/README.md

 >Category theory codifies this compositional style into a design pattern, the category.
 > [Quoted from HaskellForAll](http://www.haskellforall.com/2012/08/the-category-design-pattern.html)

-In most of the patterns and type classes discussed so far we have seen a common pattern: providing means to compose behaviour and structure is one of the most important tools to design complex software as a composition of simpler components.
+In most of the patterns and type classes discussed so far we have seen a common theme: providing means to compose behaviour and structure is one of the most important tools to design complex software by combining simpler components.

 #### Function Composition